Analysis | We’re not seeing evidence yet that the Supreme Court battle is shaking up the fight for the Senate

 Republicans are used to being the party that gets more animated by court fights, so they were somewhat alarmed by the news that Democrats donated a huge an amount of money as a direct result of this vacancy and Republicans’ efforts to fill it in an election year.

-That’s soothed some Democrats’ nerves that this court battle would tip entirely in Republicans’ favor.
+That has soothed some Democrats’ nerves that this court battle would tip entirely in Republicans’ favor.
 But that Democratic grass-roots energy also hasn’t manifested yet in polling to tilt the toss-up Senate races their way.
 And it might not.
 A number of must-win races for Democrats are in swing and red-leaning states, like North Carolina and Iowa, where there isn’t as dedicated a Democratic base.

 One thing that could shake this up is how successful Democrats are at tying this Supreme Court fight to health care.
 The Supreme Court is scheduled to hear a case just after the election that could overturn the Affordable Care Act — with the Trump administration’s blessing.
 Trump’s nominee, federal judge Amy Coney Barrett, has expressed skepticism of previous court decisions to uphold Obamacare.

-That gives Democrats an opportunity to deploy what’s been a winning political message for them.
+That gives Democrats an opportunity to deploy what has been a winning political message for them.
 Championing themselves as the party to protect health coverage helped them win back the House majority in 2018.
 It was so effective that today, some vulnerable Senate Republicans and the president are trying to emulate Democrats by saying they would protect coverage for those with preexisting conditions, even as they seek to undo the ACA that offers such protections.

-Health care can also steer the conversation away from politically tricky territory for Democrats like court packing and other democracy reforms.
+Health care can also steer the conversation away from politically tricky territory for Democrats like court packing and other democracy changes.
 “Under health care, we can make it very personal, and there is nothing extreme about it,” said a Democratic aide who spoke on the condition of anonymity to discuss internal strategy.

 Another factor that could go Republicans’ way are Coney Barrett’s nomination hearings, scheduled for mid-October.
-She’s a mother of seven with a strong Catholic faith that Democrats have questioned before, in her 2017 confirmation hearing to be a federal judge.
+She’s a mother of seven with a Catholic faith that Democrats have asked questions about before, in her 2017 confirmation hearing to be a federal judge.
 That opened up Republicans to accuse Democrats of trying to apply an unconstitutional religious litmus test to judges.
 We also know she’s personally antiabortion but she’s unlikely to say whether she thinks Roe v.
 Wade should fall.

-Democratic presidential nominee Joe Biden has made a point of not disparaging Coney Barrett, rather focusing on how she’d threaten Obamacare.
+Democratic presidential nominee Joe Biden has made a point of not disparaging Coney Barrett, rather focusing on how she’ would threaten Obamacare.

 But we’re still early in this process.
 The Supreme Court nomination battle is likely to take weeks.